-- Lighting has a major impact on the degree to which people who are visually impaired can use their remaining sight.
+Lighting has a major impact on the degree to which people who are visually impaired can use their remaining sight.
 The right lighting conditions can improve ability to see, and wrong lighting conditions can distract, distort, temporarily blind, or be painful.
 Many eye conditions have different and opposite lighting needs.
-Ask the customer if they have any specific lighting needs or sensitivities.
-Be sensitive to the customer's needs when choosing seating areas.
-Keep the light directed on objects to be attended to, and not shining into a person's face. - Glare may result when natural or artificial light reflects off of a shiny surface, such as a large windowed wall, polished floors, or certain paper coatings.
+Be sensitive to each individual's needs when choosing seating areas.
+Keep light directed on objects to be attended to, and not shining into a person's face.

+Glare may result when natural or artificial light reflects off a shiny surface, such as a large windowed wall, polished floors, or certain paper coatings.
 Blinds, shades, and rugs may help control glare.
 Customers may prefer to sit with windows behind or to the side, instead of facing them.